ArturOle/TypingTrainer/README.md

 ## Getting Started

 Download and open with your favorite Python compiler.
 Save "storage.txt" in the same folder for full functionality.
-If you want to use all functions download also "scores.txt".
+If you want to use all functions download also "storage.txt".

 ### Prerequisites